cosmos/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 Taking a step back, we have seen the emergence of rollups and proving technologies.
 These technologies enable new use cases and new methods of achieving various goals.
-When we look at things like proving we look to [Tinygo](https://tinygo.org/).
-When we have attempted to use Tinygo with existing modules we have run into a hiccup, the use of [gRPC](https://github.com/tinygo-org/tinygo/issues/2814) within modules.
+When we look at things like proving we look to [TinyGo](https://TinyGo.org/).
+When we have attempted to use TinyGo with existing modules we have run into a hiccup, the use of [gRPC](https://github.com/TinyGo-org/TinyGo/issues/2814) within modules.
-This has led us to look at a design which would allow the usage of Tinygo and other technologies.
+This has led us to look at a design which would allow the usage of TinyGo and other technologies.

-We looked at Tinygo for our first target in order to compile down down to a 32 bit environment which could be used with things like [Risc-0](https://www.risczero.com/), [Fluent](https://fluentlabs.xyz/) and other technologies.
-When speaking with the teams behind these technologies we found that they were interested in using the Cosmos SDK but were unable to due to being unable to use Tinygo or the Cosmos SDK go code in a 32 bit environment.
+We looked at TinyGo for our first target in order to compile down down to a 32 bit environment which could be used with things like [Risc-0](https://www.risczero.com/), [Fluent](https://fluentlabs.xyz/) and other technologies.
+When speaking with the teams behind these technologies we found that they were interested in using the Cosmos SDK but were unable to due to being unable to use TinyGo or the Cosmos SDK go code in a 32 bit environment.

 The Cosmos SDK team has been hard at work over the last few months designing and implementing a modular core layer, with